afaniuolo/WFFM-Conversion-Tool/README.md

     - *Source Field Element Value Not Mapped* - The source field XML element value is not mapped.
     - *Form Field Item Not Mapped - Form Field Type Name = field-type-name* - The form field type is not mapped, because the field is a custom field type.
 Form fields that are not mapped are still migrated and converted using the default destination *Input* form field type.

-## WFFM Conversion Tool Extensions - NEW !!!
+## WFFM Conversion Tool Extensions
 The v1.1.0 release of the WFFM Conversion Tool introduces the availability of the *WFFM Conversion Tool Extensions*, a group of plugins that add support for the conversion of WFFM forms items that don't exist in the Sitecore Forms out-of-the-box solution, but that are extended using popular Sitecore modules available on the Sitecore Marketplace.

 The WFFM Conversion Tool Extensions plugins are available in the `Extensions` folder in the tool root folder.
 Each *extension* plugin has its own subfolder that contains the plugin files and a `readme_<module_name>.txt` file that describes step-by-step instructions to install each plugin.